-One of the top things to do in Tokyo for adults is shopping, and for just about anything.
+One of the top things adults can do in Tokyo is shopping for almost anything.
 A good place to start is Ginza, a glamorous, high-end district known for its large department stores and small boutiques where people from all over the world come to shop.

 The streets of Ginza are comparable to Rodeo Drive in Los Angeles or Fifth Avenue in New York but much larger.
 The neighborhood is located just blocks from Tokyo Station and the Imperial Palace.
 On weekend afternoons, the main shopping street of Chuo Dori closes to vehicles and becomes fully pedestrianized, which attracts a lively crowd.

 You’ll find shopping of all kinds here, ranging from luxury outlets like Gucci, Chanel, Louis Vuitton, and Dior to independent Japanese boutiques.
 There are also massive department stores like Matsuya, where you can get groceries, sushi, pastries, clothing, toys, and more.
 Don’t forget to stop at Uniqlo, one of Japan’s most successful clothing brands.

 You’ll find great shopping all over Tokyo, but Ginza is a place not to miss for shopaholics.
 If this is your type of thing, consider a Ginza exploration tour with a local guide.